-After having a biopsy you may need to stay in hospital overnight or for a few days.
+You may need to stay in hospital overnight or for a few days.
 However, sometimes a biopsy can be done as a day case and you will be allowed home that day.

 If you have had a craniotomy, your recovery might take longer and you may need a longer stay in hospital.

-You can also join our active online community on Facebook - find out more about our groups.
+You can also join our active online community.

 If you need someone to talk to or advice on where to get help, our Support and Information team is available by phone, email or live-chat.